-Bernie Sanders' doctors say he’s fit to serve, months after heart attack

 Bernie Sanders' doctors say he's fit to serve, months after heart attack

-Democratic presidential hopeful Bernie Sanders on Monday released a summary of health records, including three letters from doctors affirming his fitness to serve as president if elected, just months after he suffered a heart attack while on the campaign trail.
+Presidential hopeful Sen. Bernie Sanders, I-Vt., on Monday released a summary of health records, including three letters from doctors affirming his fitness to serve as president if elected, just months after he suffered a heart attack while on the campaign trail.

-Sanders' campaign, in the wake of the Vermont senator's heart attack in October, had vowed to release medical records by the year's end.
+Sanders' campaign, in the wake of the senator's heart attack in October, had vowed to release medical records by the year's end.

 "You are in good health currently and you have been engaging vigorously in the rigors of your campaign, travel, and other scheduled activities without any limitation,” wrote Brian P. Monahan, M.D., the attending physician of the United States Congress and Sanders’ primary doctor.